colabfit/colabfit-tools/docs/html/_sources/database_structure.rst.txt

       event that these inputs serve as constraints, the output values will be equal to the input values).
 Generally, it is best practice for a property to point to a :class:`PropertySettings` object.
+* :class:`Property Definition` (PD, :code:`collection_name='property_definitions'`):
+      A Python dictionary that specifies details about the contents of a Property, including the name of the property type, a description of the property, and information about each of the computed fields in the property (data type, data shape, if the field has units, if the field is required, and a human-readable description of the field).
 * :class:`~colabfit.tools.property_settings.PropertySettings` (PS, :code:`collection_name='property_settings'`):
       Additional metadata useful for setting up the calculation or experiment (e.g., the name of the software package(s) used, their versions, input